willemdj/soap/doc/soap.md

 - `{erlsom_options, proplists:proplist()}` - These options are passed on to
   erlsom.
 This can for example be used to specify the options for dealing with imported namespaces in the `types` (xsd) section of the WSDL.
-See the documentation of erlsom for more details.
+The default value for this option is `[{strict, true}]`.

 - `{strict, boolean()}` - If `false`, the functions that decode and encode XML will convert only integer (xsd:integer) and boolean values from the XML to and from Erlang integer/boolean values (this is the standard Erlsom behaviour).
 All other types will be represented as strings (without testing the validity).
+(Note that this option can also be set as one of the `erlsom_options`, see above.
+If the two settings conflict, the version that is set explicitly prevails over the value that is part of the `erlsom_options`).

   If `true` (the default for the `soap` application) a number of additional data-types will be converted (and checked for validity, hence